WingsDao/wings-light-bridge/README.md

   - `decimals` - token decimals

 **b) Prepare these variables for Bridge contract:**
-  - `minimalGoal` - soft cap of your crowdfunding campaign
+  - `minimalGoal` - soft cap of your crowdfunding campaign *(this argument is currently not used in wings light bridge, use default value which is set to 1)*
-  - `hardCap` - hard cap of your crowdfunding campaign
+  - `hardCap` - hard cap of your crowdfunding campaign *(this argument is currently not used in wings light bridge, use default value which is set to 1)*
   - `token` - address of your ERC20-compliant token

 ### 3. Deploy